huaweicloud/terraform-provider-huaweicloud/docs/resources/aom_component.md

 * `id` - The component id.

-* `create_time` - The creation time, the time when the component was created.
+* `create_at` - The creation time, the time when the component was created.

 * `creator` - The creator name.

 * `modifier` - The modifier name.

-* `modified_time` - The modified time, the time when the component was changed.
+* `modified_at` - The modified time, the time when the component was changed.

 * `aom_id` - The aom id.